 In recent years, FIBOs have become increasingly dependent on IT systems in their business operations.
-At the same time, online participation in securities transactions and FX trading have become usual among individual investors, and the volume of transactions handled by the Proprietary Trading System ("PTS") has increased.
+At the same time, online participation in securities transactions and FX trading have become usual among individual investors.
 Accordingly, IT systems are important infrastructures of financial transactions.

 Under these circumstances, it is very important to secure the stability of IT systems and establish crisis management measures from the viewpoint of protecting investors and ensuring public confidence in the market and FIBOs.
 The SESC will examine the appropriateness and viability of management systems for the IT systems risk preventive measures, and the efficacy of business continuity plans, including erroneous order placement prevention, IT systems troubleshooting, information security management, and outsourcing management.
-The SESC will also verify the engagement of senior management in the development of the IT systems risk management.
+At the same time, the SESC will also verify whether the top management fully understands the importance of the IT systems risk preventive measures and whether they proactively engage in the investment and management of the IT systems and the risk management activities.